-It is the shareholders of H&M who have the final decision on the company's governance by voting at the general meeting to adopt the articles of association, which decide what the business will focus on, and to appoint the board of directors and its chair, whose task it is to administer the company's affairs on behalf of the shareholders.
-The shareholders at the general meeting also elect auditors, decide on the principles for the nomination committee and select the members of this committee.
+The shareholders of H&M have the final decision on the company's governance.
+Shareholders vote at the general meeting to adopt the articles of association, which determine what the business will focus on, and to appoint the board of directors and its chair, whose task it is to administer the company's affairs on behalf of the shareholders.
+The shareholders at the general meeting also elect auditors, decide on the composition of and instructions for the nomination committee.